czrpb/Mentoring/topics/documentation/drps/docs/README.md

 sequenceDiagram
   autonumber
   Person->>+Directory: Find a Hub
-  Directory->>Person: Redirect to a Hub
+  Directory-->Person: Redirect to a Hub
 ```

 ### Use Cases